pmcelhaney/locharts/documenation.md

 more information.
 These effects can be achieved through the Raphael API and aren't specifically covered here.

 Sometimes one layer needs to communicate with another.
-For example, the High Yield CD calculator chart has an information bubble that floats between the different bars as the mouse overs over them.
+For example, the High Yield CD calculator chart has an information bubble that floats between the different bars as the mouse hovers over them.
 The bars, which are on one layer, need to signal the bubble, which is on another layer, to move when the mouse hovers over them.

 Layers can't and shouldn't communicate directly with each other.
 Instead, the bar layer fires a jQuery event when the mouse enters one of the bars.
-The bubble layer listens for that event and springs into action when required.
+The bubble layer listens for that event and springs into action.

-The following standardized events are provided:
+The following standardized events are provided.
+You should use one of these if it makes sense, but feel free to use your own custom events.

-* **focusDatum** is triggered when a particular datum is brought into focus, e.g. the mouse hovers over second bar representing 142 widgets.
+* **focusDatum** should be triggered when a particular datum is brought into focus, e.g. the mouse hovers over second bar representing 142 widgets.
 The focusDatum event has two arguments, the datum's index (1) and the datum itself (142). **blurDatum** is the opposite of focusDatum.

 * **selectDatum** and **deselectDatum** are the same as focusDatum and blurDatum and are used to indicate that